DeWine: COVID-19 Vaccinations In Ohio Moving Too Slowly

 The state is changing its quarantine policy for students and staff exposed to the coronavirus in classrooms.

-Based on preliminary results from Ohio and a study by researchers in Mississippi about coronavirus spread among children, the Department of Health is no longer recommending quarantine for any student exposed to a COVID-positive person if safety precautions including masks and social distancing are followed.
+Based on preliminary results from Ohio and a study by researchers in Mississippi about coronavirus spread among children attending school in person, the Department of Health is no longer recommending quarantine for any student exposed to a COVID-positive person if safety precautions including masks and social distancing are followed.

-The data from Ohio and Mississippi showed that children who were COVID-positive were more likely to have gotten it outside school.
+The data from Ohio and Mississippi showed that children who were COVID-positive were more likely to have contracted it outside of school.

 Copyright 2020 90.3 WCPN ideastream.
 To see more, visit .